yatel-bi/webpage/source/legal.rst

 Acknowledgments
 ---------------

-A lot of resources are used for create this webpage.
+A lot of resources were used to create this webpage.
 This is a simple partial list of "thanks"

 - Sphinx (http://sphinx-doc.org/)